core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    - An outer Observe Option is included and set to 0 (register).
 This will usually be set in the phantom request already.

-   - The outer option Proxy-Uri or the outer options (Proxy-Scheme, Uri-Host, Uri-Port) are included, and set to the same values they had in the original registration request sent by the client.
+   - The client includes: the outer option Proxy-Uri or Proxy-Cri {{I-D.ietf-core-href}}; or the outer options (Uri-Host, Uri-Port), together with the outer option Proxy-Scheme or Proxy-Scheme-Number {{I-D.ietf-core-href}}.
+These options are set in order to specify the same request URI of the original registration request sent by the client.

    - The new option Listen-To-Multicast-Responses is included as an outer option.
 The value is set to the serialization of the CBOR array specified by the 'tp_info' parameter of the informative response.